Throop, Dorset: Throop House

-Throop House is a Grade II listed building, first listed on 5 May 1952.
+Throop House is a Grade II listed building, standing to the east of Throop Mill.
+The house was built by Lord Malmesbury in 1804 as the dower house for Hurn Court, a mile away across the River Stour, being the residence of his late wife Sylvia Dowager, Countess of Malmesbury.
+The building was first listed on 5 May 1952.
 With river frontage and 3 acre of gardens, the house was built in 1804 of the distinctively cream Bournemouth brick.
-It was built by Lord Malmesbury as the dower house for Hurn Court a mile away across the River Stour.
 Several cedar trees are the highlight of the gardens.
 In 1959 Dr James Fisher (after whom the James Fisher Medical Centre in Shillingstone Drive is named) and his wife Rosemary and family came to Throop House where they lived until 1978.
 In 1975 James Fisher's eldest son Adrian, now professional international maze designer, created his first maze in the garden of Throop House; this maze, planted in holly, no longer exists.

+In recent times, the house features a conservatory and an outdoor heated swimming pool with a 'Palladian style wall'.
+In 1995, a two-bedroom cottage was constructed.
+Also on site is Handston Court, which is a restored barn featuring an office space, kitchenette and shower room.
+As of November 2022, Throop House was on the market for £3,999,950.